Campus Buildings

 Old Main

 This first building on campus underwent a $8.6 million remodel between 2001-2003.
-It provides classroom and office space for the School of Business, and the Divisions of Performing Arts and Social Science.
+It provides classroom and office space for the Department of Business, the School of Fine and Performing Arts and School of Humanities, Social Science, and Interdisciplinary Studies.
 It also houses the office of Information Technology, Honors Program, Looyenga Leadership Center, and the Severson Entrepreneurship Academy.
 Ann Nicole Nelson Hall provides facilities for the performing arts with a seating capacity for 950.

 Residence Halls